AuthMe/AuthMeReloaded/docs/config.md

         length: 8
         # How many hours is a recovery code valid for?
         validForHours: 4
+        # Max number of tries to enter recovery code
+        maxTries: 3
     emailRecovery:
         # Seconds a user has to wait for before a password recovery mail may be sent again
         # This prevents an attacker from abusing AuthMe's email feature.